joshdorrington/GJR_hist_climate_data/README.md

 ### Data

-*Reanalysis regime composites
+* Reanalysis regime composites
-*Reanalysis regime time series
+* Reanalysis regime time series
-*Model regime composites
+* Model regime composites
-*Model regime time series
+* Model regime time series
 * tuttecose_wcmip5.pkl - A python pickle file containing dictionaries of climate model predictors and regime metrics, used to fit the ridge regression model, and produce the scatter plots.
+An example of how to perform the ridge regression can be found at https://github.com/fedef17/FScripts/blob/master/kj_multireg_hist_3n_ensmean.py